jacqdanso/synthetic-ugi-filters/README.md

 # synthetic-ugi-filters
-Code and files described in Beyond UVJ: Color Selection of Galaxies in the JWST Era
+Code and files described in Beyond UVJ: Color Selection of Galaxies in the JWST Era (in prep)